mainmatter/playbook/src/project-procedure/digital-products/README.md

 ![Feature concept](../../../assets/feature-concept.svg "Feature Concepts are described focussing on the flow and relevant interactive elements rather than concrete visuals")

-Once a feature concept has been clearly described, revisit it and look for non-essential aspects that are not strictly necessary in order for the feature to provide value as well as edge cases that might not immediately be apparent.
+Once a feature concept has been clearly described, revisit it and look for non-essential aspects that are not strictly necessary for the feature to provide value as well as edge cases that might not immediately be apparent.
 These will be noted in the feature concept document as well and can be used as escape hatches later on to limit the scope and effort for the feature as they